RamseyBouktila/Working-Assignment-/README.md

 The online store is becoming increasing burdened as the business and traffic grows and now online sales now represents a significant portion of revenue generation.

 The team who designed and maintain the online store are not e-commerce experts and development and enhancements are costly.
-There were also incidents where the online store was running slow during periods of heavy traffic.
+There were also incidents where the online store was running slow and crashed during periods of unexpected heavy traffic.

-The current set up also represents a security risk as the eCommerce store is dealing with sensitive customer information such as credit cards.
+The current set up also represents a security risk as the online store is dealing with sensitive customer information such as credit cards etc.

 ### *Recommendation*:

 Move to cloud platform like Shopify, this outsources this vital component of Boann's business to subject matter experts who can help design and optimize the online store which can result in higher sales.
-Also frees up resources internally and allows the business to scale more efficiently.
+This approach frees up resources internally and allows the business to scale more efficiently.

-The cloud hosted solution will also provide reliability as the provider can take care of all server maintenance and upgrades to keep the store available at all times and running in a fast and secure manner.
+The cloud hosted solution will provide reliability as the provider can take care of all server maintenance and upgrades to keep the store available at all times and running in a fast and secure manner.

 It is highly unlike Boann can provide this level of security and service alone given IT and resource constraints.
 We recommend it is better to focus on Boann's core business in this instance.

 In the area of security; It is important to note however that Cloud Service providers do not assume the responsibility to protect and secure customer data, Boann as the cloud customer is responsible for protecting this information (Weinman 2012).
-Encryption can be used to mitigate this risk.
+However encryption can continue to be used to mitigate this risk.

 ## **Email:**